timeplus-io/docs/docs/server_config.md

 When you run Timeplus Enterprise in a self-hosted environment, the default settings are designed to accommodate common use cases with ease and optimal performance.
 The server can be configured either by modifying the configuration file or via the web console.

 ## User Management {#users}
 By default, a system account will be created automatically to perform system level operations, such as managing user accounts and reading/writing metrics.
 The username is `proton`, with the password defaulting to `timeplus@t+`.
-This password can be overriden by setting `--password` flag when you run `timeplus start`.
+This password can be overridden by setting `--password` flag when you run `timeplus start`.

 When you launch the web console of Timeplus Enterprise for the first time, you will be prompted to create a new account with password.